Admission Line (866) 396-3655

 Ready to make a change?

-It is estimated that more than 14 million Americans struggle with an alcohol use disorder.
+An estimated 15 million people in the US struggle with alcohol addiction.
 These disorders can range from mild to severe and cause significant disruptions in people’s lives.
-An unhealthy relationship with alcohol can strain your relationships, jeopardize your health, impact your ability to work and put your safety at risk.
-If you are wondering if you or someone you love may be an alcoholic, here are some of the most common symptoms:
+An unhealthy relationship with alcohol can strain your relationships, jeopardize your health, impact your ability to work, and put your safety at risk.
+If you are wondering if you or someone you love may have alcohol use disorder, here are some of the most common symptoms:

 Take our 10-question quiz to see if you have any signs of a alcohol addiction.
 If you are struggling with addiction, remember there is hope.
 Jackson House is here to help.